crohr/pkgr/README.md

-      [--before-precompile=BEFORE_PRECOMPILE]  # Provide a script to run just before the buildpack compilation [--host=HOST]                            # Remote host to build on (default: local machine) [--auto]                                 # Automatically attempt to install missing dependencies [--verbose]                              # Run verbosely
+      [--before-precompile=BEFORE_PRECOMPILE]  # Provide a script to run just before the buildpack compilation [--host=HOST]                            # Remote host to build on (default: local machine) [--auto]                                 # Automatically attempt to install missing dependencies [--clean]                                # Automatically clean up temporary dirs
+                                               # Default: true
+      [--buildpack=BUILDPACK]                  # Custom buildpack to use
+      [--edge]                                 # Always use the latest version of the buildpack if already installed
+                                               # Default: true
+      [--verbose]                              # Run verbosely
       [--debug]                                # Run very verbosely
       [--name=NAME]                            # Application name (if directory given, it will default to the directory name)